Motivating Yourself For Exercise

 Achieving Goals and Feedback

 When you have achieved a goal, take the time to enjoy the satisfaction of having achieved it.
 Always take some time before moving on to your next goal.
 If your goal was a significant one, or one that you had been working towards for some time, take the opportunity to reward yourself appropriately.
-Where you have achieved a goal you can use this feedback into your next goals: Use this information to adjust the goal if it was set too high, or to set goals to acquire new skills or build stamina.
-Feedback like this turns everything into a positive learning experience - even failing to meet a goal is a step forward towards progress.
+Where you have achieved a goal you can use this feedback into your next goals:- If your goal was easily achieved, make your next goals harder.